theupdateframework/specification/tuf-spec.md

   by the authors of the application using TUF.
 For example, X may be tens of kilobytes.
 The filename used to download the root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
-If this file is not available, or we have downloaded more than Y number of root metadata files, then go to step 1.8.
+If this file is not available, or we have downloaded more than Y number of root metadata files (because the exact number is as yet unknown), then go to step 1.8.
+The value for Y is set by the authors of the application using TUF.
+For example, Y may be 2^10.

   * **1.3.
 Check signatures.** Version N+1 of the root metadata file MUST have been signed by: (1) a threshold of keys specified in the trusted root